Cleveland Bicycle Accident Lawyer

 The ODOT’s Cycling Smarter Guide is a valuable resource for cyclists in Ohio regarding spelling out regulations and best practices.
-This guide explains how Title 4511 of the Ohio Revised Code governs operations of bicycles, which are defined as vehicles under Ohio law.
+This guide explains how Title 4511 of the Ohio Revised Code governs the operation of bicycles, which are defined as vehicles under Ohio law.
 Cyclists must comply with all rules that apply to vehicles and a small set of certain specific rules that apply to cyclists.
 Some of the notable Ohio bicycle laws include:

-- ORC 4511.55 Operating bicycles and motorcycles on roadway.
+- ORC 4511.55 Operating bicycles and motorcycles on the roadway.
 This law states cyclists should ride as near to the right as practicable.
 Note that this code does NOT require cyclists to ride as far to the right as possible.

 - ORC 4511.051 Freeways—prohibited acts.
 Cyclists may not ride on freeways.

 - ORC 4511.56 Bicycle signal devices.
 This law outlines equipment requirements for cyclists operating in low light or inclement weather.

 - ORC 4511.13 Highway traffic signal indications; Cyclists must yield to pedestrians in crosswalks or other traffic lawfully in an intersection.

 Cyclists who violate traffic laws may be issued a ticket and required to pay a fine.
 Unless charged with an Operating a Vehicle Impaired (OVI) offense, cyclists who commit traffic violations do not have points assessed on their driver’s license.
 According to bicycle advocacy group Bike Cleveland, more than 80% of bicycle crashes with motor vehicles involve the following violations: